-In North America, witch hazel is a native species that can be found growing naturally from Nova Scotia to Florida, and from the Great Lakes to eastern Texas.
-Its fragrant, bright yellow flowers are the only sign of color in woods where all the autumn leaves lay upon the forest floor.
+In North America, witch hazel is a native species that can be found growing naturally from Nova Scotia to Florida and from the Great Lakes to eastern Texas.
+The plant has fragrant, bright yellow flowers which beautifully stand out in the autumn scenery in the woods.
 Witch hazel is a hardy species; however, some basic care in necessary for it to thrive in a home garden.

-Witch hazel grows best in acidic (pH value of 6 or less), rich, and moist soils and requires regular watering.
+The witch hazel plant grows best in acidic (pH value of 6 or less), rich, and moist soils and requires regular watering.

-Common witch hazel is much easily grown from seeds than cuttings, and should be planted in pots.
+The common witch hazel plant is much easily grown from seeds than cuttings and should be planted in pots.
 They should not be transplanted until they are two or three years old.

 Flowering will not occur until the plant is at least six years old.

-Witch hazels are quite hardy and can withstand extremely cold temperatures, but are also relatively sensitive to mildew and fungal leaf infestations.
+Witch hazel is quite hardy and can withstand extremely cold temperatures, but it is also relatively sensitive to mildew and fungal leaf infestations.

 - Other uses Cosmetics

-Witch hazel is a slow-growing deciduous shrub that can reach up to 16 feet (5 m) by 16 feet.
-It can grow as a small tree, but this is rarer.
-In winter, this perennial plant produces fragrant and distinctive-looking flowers - which can range from yellow to orange to red, and can even be purple - followed by brown fruit capsules.
+Witch hazel is a slow-growing deciduous shrub that can reach up to 16 feet (5 m).
+It can grow as a small tree, but it is quite rare.
+In winter, this perennial plant produces fragrant and distinctive-looking flowers - which can range from yellow to orange to red and even purple - followed by brown fruit capsules.
 When ripe, these capsules eject the seeds up to 12 feet (4 m) away.
 The leaves have large, wavy teeth on the margins, and the upper surface is dark green in color, whereas the lower is of a paler hue.

 Varieties and Subspecies of Witch Hazel

-Historically and presently witch hazel is widely used for its medicinal benefits.
-It is also widely used in the beauty industry, popping up in lotions, creams, and skin washes.
+Historically and presently, witch hazel is widely used for its medicinal benefits.
+It is also popularily used in the beauty industry, appearing in lotions, creams, and skin washes.
 Witch hazel is often found as an ingredient in toners and cleansers.
 The most common witch hazel product available in the U.S. is made from the whole twigs of the shrub.
 Extracts of the bark alone are used in Europe.
-Witch hazel saplings are also sold for living fences and parking strips, as the plant's low water requirements make it a practical option for urban settings.
+Witch hazel saplings are also sold for living fences and parking strips as the plant's low water requirements make it a practical option for urban settings.

-With hazel was used by the Native Americans to find underground water sources.
+With hazel was used by the Native Americans for finding underground water sources.
 European settlers observed that natives would know there was water beneath the ground when the dowsing end of the stick would bend, and so this practice was exported to Europe.
 Until the 20th century, dowsing was an essential part of the well-digging process.

-The cosmetic industry benefits the most from witch hazel.
-Owing to its natural astringent, anti-inflammatory properties, the herb is used as an ingredient in commercial products for treating acne, reducing puffy eyes, and soothing sunburn.
+Cosmetic industry.
+Owing to its natural astringent, anti-inflammatory properties, witch hazel is used as an ingredient in commercial products for treating acne, reducing puffy eyes, and soothing sunburn.